lchenfei/IS_VS/README.md

 All R-based methods are implemented in the `R_methods` folder.

 1. Open RStudio and set working directory to R_methods folder
-2. Run the following code:
+2. Run the following command to reproduce all R-based results:

    source("main.R")